-Sandal season kicked off a few weeks ago, and to say I was ill-prepared would be an understatement.
-After a long winter and spring of social distancing — during which, like most people out there, I didn’t partake in my bimonthly pedicures — my feet looked and felt rough.
-Literally.
-The toes, heels and balls of my feet were callused and crusty … which I realize is incredibly gross.
+Sandal season kicked off a few months ago, and to say I was ill-prepared would be an understatement.
+The toes, heels and balls of my feet were callused and crusty, which I realize is incredibly gross.
 But the thing that brought me solace as I stared at my feet in mild horror was that I wasn’t alone.

-Meet: Baby Foot.
-A chemical foot peel that has been a cult favorite since it debuted in the U.S. in 2012, Baby Foot has reached new levels of pandemonium-like success during covid-19 (it’s sold out at multiple retailers), contributing to the popularity of at-home self-care solutions.
-With nearly 15,000 positive reviews on Amazon, the exfoliating chemical peel is primarily known for two things — being equal parts disgusting and effective.
+Meet Baby Foot.
+A chemical foot peel that has been a cult favorite since it debuted in the US in 2012, Baby Foot reached new levels of pandemonium-like success during the height of the pandemic, contributing to the popularity of at-home self-care solutions.
+With more than 30,000 positive reviews on Amazon, the exfoliating chemical peel is primarily known for two things — being equal parts disgusting and effective.

 If you need visual representation of the shedding that’s both delighted and horrified the internet, don’t say we didn’t warn you:

 Intrigued?
 Read on.
 Grossed out?
 Read on.

 How the Baby Foot peel works

 Baby Foot comes with two plastic booties that are lined with a gel of 16 natural extracts, plus glycolic and lactic acids, that work over time to remove dead skin cells.
 The brand — and thousands of reviewers — recommend soaking your feet prior to putting the booties on to boost your results.